vim-ctrlspace/vim-ctrlspace/README.md

 * Adds `g` and `G` for quick going to next/previous tab with selected file/buffer
 * Adds `:CtrlSpaceGoNext` and `:CtrlSpaceGoPrevious` commands for quick jumping to next/previous buffers without opening the plugin window

-If you want to try this new version please go to your plugin directory (assuming you have cloned it from Github, or Vundle did it for you) and enter following
-commands:

-    git fetch
-    git checkout -t origin/next

-In case of Vundle, notice that Vundle will follow the changed branch later so you will receive updates easily.

 ## The Story